Duplicate Elimination Sub-System for Content Management Systems based on MD5 Hash Checks

 Included in the Prior Art Database: 2009-Jun-03

 In a content mangement system, file storage is crucial.
 However, empirically often times the same file gets stored multiple times needlessly.
 Thus, file duplication is a real problem not only in terms of resource wastage, but duplicate files also cause problems for administrators who have to organize more redundant resources, as well as performance problems for users who had to needlessly re-import documents that already exist in the system.
+We propose a subsystem within content management systems to help eliminate most duplicates.
+It is basd on md5 hashing, and will allow users to not needlessly reimport documents that already exist in the content management system.

 Duplicate Elimination Sub-System for Content Management Systems based on MD 5 Hash Checks